PHPixie/ORM/README.md

 ```

 > If you are using the PHPixie Framework the ORM component is already set up for you.
-> It is accessable via `$frameworkBuilder->components()->orm()` and can be confgigured
+> It is accessable via `$frameworkBuilder->components()->orm()` and can be configured
 > in the `config/orm.php` file of your bundle.

 ## Models

-A Model consists of a Repository, Queries and Entities and will usuaully map to a table in a relational database
+A Model consists of a Repository, Queries and Entities and will usually map to a table in a relational database
 or a document collection in MongoDB.

 * Entity - a single item, stored in the database, e.g. an article